Exemplar Fine-Tuning for 3D Human Model Fitting Towards In-the-Wild 3D Human Pose Estimation: Introduction

 \section{Introduction}

+While 3D human pose estimation has progressed significantly in the past few years, the availability of suitable training datasets is still problematic.
+Obtaining 3D annotations for realistic benchmarks collected under everyday scenarios is difficult.
+Thus, most of the available 3D annotations are for datasets such as H36M~\cite{h36m_pami, ionescu2011latent} and MPI-INF-3DHP~\cite{mehta2017monocular}, captured mostly indoors or in laboratory conditions.
+In order to improve generalization, previous approaches propose relatively complicated training procedures such as adversarial learning~\cite{kanazawa2018end, humanMotionKanazawa19} or SMPLify-in-the-loop~\cite{kolotouros2019spin} that combine these 3D datasets with more realistic images with 2D keypoint annotations.
+For the same reason, using current 3D datasets for evaluation is also not necessarily representative of performance in the real world.
+Finally, many recent state-of-the-art approaches~\cite{kanazawa2018end,humanMotionKanazawa19,kolotouros2019spin,kocabas2019vibe} rely on SMPL fits on the H36M dataset~\cite{h36m_pami, ionescu2011latent} which, due to licensing restrictions, make reproducibility problematic.

+In this paper, we address these limitations by augmenting existing large-scale 2D datasets such as COCO~\cite{lin2014microsoft}, MPII~\cite{Andriluka-14}, PoseTrack~\cite{PoseTrack}, LSPet~\cite{Johnson11} with pseudo-ground truth (GT) 3D annotations, as shown in \cref{fig:eft_teaser}.
+While still inferred from single images, the quality of thus produces annotations is surprisingly high.
+To show this, we demonstrate that the new data (e.g., COCO with our pseudo annotations) is \emph{sufficient} to train state-of-the-art 3D pose regressor networks by itself, outperforming previous methods trained on the combination of datasets with 3D and 2D ground-truth~\cite{kanazawa2018end,sun2019human,kolotouros2019spin} on challenging benchmarks such as 3DPW\@.
+Notably, since the new dataset directly contains 3D annotations, which are unified across different benchmarks, training becomes straightforward without requiring complicated training techniques.
+Our datasets and codes are publicly available in our \href{https://github.com/facebookresearch/eft}{webpage}.

-We consider the problem of reconstructing the pose of humans in 3D from single 2D images, a key task in applications such as human action recognition, human-machine interaction and virtual and augmented reality.
-Since individual 2D images do not contain sufficient information for 3D reconstruction, algorithms must supplement the missing information by a learned prior on the plausible 3D poses of the human body.
-Established approaches such as SMPLify~\cite{Bogo2016,Lassner:UP:2017} cast this as fitting the parameters of a 3D human model~\cite{Loper2015, joo2018, pavlakos19expressive} to the location of 2D keypoints, manually or automatically annotated in images.
-They regularize the solution by means of a ``view-agnostic'' 3D pose prior, which incurs some limitations: fitting ignores the RGB images themselves, the 3D priors, often learned separately in laboratory conditions, lack realism, and balancing between the prior and the data term (\eg, 2D keypoint error) is difficult.
+Naturally, the success of our strategy depends on the quality of the pseudo-annotations that we can generate.
+Prior attempts at generating pseudo annotations for human pose such as UP-3D~\cite{Lassner:UP:2017} adopted established techniques such as SMPLify that fit the parameters of a 3D human model to the location of 2D keypoints, manually or automatically annotated in images~\cite{Bogo2016, joo2018, pavlakos19expressive}.
+However, they regularize the solution by means of a ``view-agnostic'' 3D pose prior, which incurs limitations: fitting ignores the RGB images themselves, and balancing between the 3D prior, learned separately in laboratory conditions, and the data term (\eg, 2D keypoint error) is difficult.
+In practice, we show that the quality of the resulting fits is insufficient for our purposes.